 But anyone following the debate knows the central issue is that average wage-earners have been doing badly.
 There is a mountain of evidence for that, some of which I chronicled recently.
 If Wilkins’s claim is correct – and the Bureau of Statistics data tells a different story – it would only confirm Labor’s narrative, that average wage-earners are falling behind.

 Second, Wilkins conceded that one reason why HILDA’s findings are different from those of the Bureau could be that each year 4 per cent of its respondents drop out.
-Over time, that could do serious damage to its ability to serve as a microcosm of Australia – particularly if, as with the Australian Election Study (which I return to below), those who drop out of the survey are mostly those at the bottom of the socioeconomic pile.
+Over time, that could do serious damage to its ability to serve as a microcosm of Australia – particularly if, as with the Australian Election Study (which I examine here), those who drop out of the survey are mostly those at the bottom of the socioeconomic pile.
 HILDA was a great initiative, and remains a valuable source of data on those families that fill out its form – but claims that its macro data represents Australia today should be treated with caution.

 Third, Wilkins didn’t dispute the figures on which Labor bases its claim that inequality is at a seventy-five-year high: that the share of income going to the richest 1 per cent of Australians is now the highest in the postwar era.
 His own figures start from 1970, but reach the same conclusion.